Consult French government recommendations to learn more about travel and health measures in place.

 Transport companies will deny boarding to travellers without the required documents.

 Further info is available from the Corsican Regional Health Agency .

 Travelling to French overseas territories and departments

-A curfew is currently in force in Guiana, Martinique, Saint-Martin, Reunion, Mayotte and Wallis and Futuna.
+A curfew is still in force in French Guiana and in Wallis and Futuna.

 For air travel to the French overseas territories, a negative PCR test result from within 72 hours or antigen test result from within 48 hours prior to boarding remains an obligation for passengers coming from France or other green or amber countries .
 Travellers from a red country must provide a negative PCR or antigen test result less than 48 hours old.

-Domestic flights within the overseas territories: In view of the local health situation, the prefect may impose compelling reasons for departure from and arrival in the territories.
-Proofs are then checked by the airlines or the Border Police.
+For domestic flights between the French overseas territories: in view of the local health situation, the prefect may impose the need for compelling reasons for departure from and arrival into the territories.
+Supporting documents are then checked by the airlines or Border Police.

 International flights: Restrictions are decided locally by the State representative or relevant authority.